thollander/actions-comment-pull-request/README.md

 # Comment Pull Request - GitHub Actions

+## What is it ?

+A GitHub action that comments with a given message the pull request linked to the pushed branch.
+You can even put dynamic data thanks to [Contexts and expression syntax](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions).

 ## DISCLAIMER

 If you prefer not to download a full action, this can now be easily done thanks to [github scripts](https://github.com/actions/github-script).